Who are we?

 These rights in more detail:

-- The right to be informed You have the right to be provided with clear, transparent and easily understandable information about how we use your information and your rights.
-This is why we’re providing you with the information in this Policy.
+- The right to be informed: You have the right to be provided with clear, transparent, and easily understandable information about how we use your information and your rights.
+This is why we’re providing you with the information in this

-- The right to restrict processing You have rights to ‘block’ or suppress further use of your information.
+- The right to restrict processing: You have rights to ‘block’ or suppress further use of your information.
 When processing is restricted, we can still store your information, but may not use it further.
-We keep lists of people who have asked for further use of their information to be ‘blocked’ to make sure the restriction is respected in future.
+We keep lists of people who have asked for further use of their information to be ‘blocked’ to make sure the restriction is respected in the

-- The right to lodge a complaint You have the right to lodge a complaint about the way we handle or process your personal data with your national data protection regulator.
+- The right to lodge a complaint: You have the right to lodge a complaint about the way we handle or process your personal data with your national data protection

 We usually act on requests and provide information free of charge, but may charge a reasonable fee to cover our administrative costs of providing the information for: